-One of the most common questions we receive on a regular basis is what is the process to get my CHL?
-The following paragraphs provide an easy-to-follow outline of the steps required to apply for and obtain a Texas Concealed Handgun (Carry) License (CHL) in Texas.
+One of the most common questions we receive on a regular basis is, "What is the process to get my License To Carry"?
+The following paragraphs provide an easy-to-follow outline of the steps required to apply for and obtain a License To Carry (LTC) in Texas.

 Note: Please click the graphics to the left or any of the embedded links below for more information.

 Before you apply for a LTC or enroll in a LTC course, it is important to ensure you meet the eligibility requirements as outlined in §411.172 of the Texas Government Code.
 This is important because the Texas Department of Public Safety (DPS) will not refund any application fees if they determine you are not eligible.

 See LTC Eligibility for more information.